WamashuduSengani/Coin-Market/README.md

 # Getting started

-1. Clone the repository `git clone git@bitbucket.org:sovtech/grad-23b-wamashudu.git`
+1. Clone the repository `git clone https://github.com/WamashuduSengani/coin-market.git`
 2. cd into the client directory
 3. Install the required dependencies by running `npm install` in your terminal while you are in the client directory.
 4. Start the server by running `npm start` in your terminal while you are in the client directory.
-    `Open your web browser and navigate to http://localhost:3000 to view the app.`
+    `Open your web browser and navigate to the local host link provided to view the app.`

 # Features

 This SPA has the following features:

-1. Displays a list of all the champions in League of Legends on the Home page.
+1. Displays a list of all the Coins in the API
-2. Allows users to search champion by their name
-3. Allows users to click on a champion to view their details on a separate Detail page.
+2. Allows users to click on a Coin to view its market data on a separate detail page.
-4. Provides a Back button to allow users to navigate back to the Home page from the Detail page.
+3. Provides a Back button to allow users to navigate back to the Home page from the Detail page.
+4. Allows users to hide coins they don't want to see
-5. Allows users to filter champions by their difficulty level
+5. Allows users to unhide all the hidden coins
-6. Allows users to filter champion by their tags eg. Assassins, Fighters etc.

 # Technologies Used